DanteB918/livewire-pdf-preview/README.md

     <livewire:livewire-pdf-preview key="{{ now() }}" :pdf="$document" />
 ```

+Be sure that your component has the `WithFileUploads` trait, if you are using Livewire file uploads.
+More information can be found [in the Livewire documentation.](https://livewire.laravel.com/docs/uploads#storing-uploaded-files)

 It's preferred to always have the `key` attribute for this component so that it will re-render any time the PDF has been changed.